 An important key to winning a slip & fall lawsuit is understanding the laws

 A state appeals court dismissed a lawsuit by a man who claims he slipped and fell on a Bridgewater property.
 The man alleged he was injured in 2009 when he was walking on a wet carpet on a footbridge at the golf course.
 A state law known as “the Landowner’s Liability Act” grants immunity for lands used for sport and recreational activities and so the case was dismissed.

 An Arizona woman received $1.5 million after she slipped on water that was leaking out of a Coca-Cola machine.
 The woman had to have surgery after the injury and claims she has been suffering from chronic pain ever since.
 Pima County Superior Court in Arizona awarded the woman $1.5 million.

 What do these two stories illustrate?
 You need to understand Arizona’s unique slip and fall laws in order to win a case.
 If you slip and fall on another’s party the owner isn’t automatically at fault.
 Also, premises liability claims are usually very difficult to prove.

 Understanding the owner’s responsibilities and your relationship to the owner

-Whether you were injured in a grocery store, golf course accident, convenience store, hotel, shopping mall or on any commercial or residential premise, it is always a good idea to secure legal representation immediately.
+Whether you were injured in a grocery store, golf course accident, convenience store, restaurant or bar, hotel, shopping mall or on any commercial or residential premise, it is always a good idea to secure legal representation immediately.
 In Arizona, you have only two years to file a personal injury lawsuit, so it is important you take action quickly!

 In order to win a premises liability case, you must prove the negligence of the owner.
 In order to do this, you must show the following: